Gvilgorin/Learner-Bot/README.md

 ## Commands
 - General Commands
-    - /hello: The bot will greet the user.
+    - `/hello`: The bot will greet the user.
-    - /flip: The bot will flip a coin and return "Heads!" or "Tails!".
+    - `/flip`: The bot will flip a coin and return "Heads!" or "Tails!".
-    - /cats: The bot will fetch a random image of a cat.
+    - `/cats`: The bot will fetch a random image of a cat.
-    - /image: [query]: The bot will fetch a random image based on the provided query.
+    - `/image`: [query]: The bot will fetch a random image based on the provided query.
-    - /poodle: The bot will fetch a random image of a poodle.
+    - `/poodle`: The bot will fetch a random image of a poodle.
 ##
 - Music Commands
-    - /join: The bot will join the user's voice channel.
+    - `/join`: The bot will join the user's voice channel.
-    - /leave: The bot will leave the current voice channel.
+    - `/leave`: The bot will leave the current voice channel.
-    - /add [song_name]: Add a song to the queue.
+    - `/add [song_name]`: Add a song to the queue.
-    - /queue: Display the current song queue.
+    - `/queue`: Display the current song queue.
-    - /remove [song_num]: Remove a song from the queue by its position.
+    - `/remove [song_num]`: Remove a song from the queue by its position.
-    - /clear: Clear all songs from the queue.
+    - `/clear`: Clear all songs from the queue.
-    - /play: Play the songs in the queue.
+    - `/play`: Play the songs in the queue.
-    - /stop: Stop the current song.
+    - `/stop`: Stop the current song.
-    - /skip: Skip the current song.
+    - `/skip`: Skip the current song.
-    - /now_playing: Display the currently playing song.
+    - `/now_playing`: Display the currently playing song.

 <h1 align="center">Terms of Service</h1>